Investing in diamonds is a tricky business. So tricky, in fact, that the head honchos at Quality Diamonds have a running disagreement about it.

 When investing in anything, the mantra ‘Buy low, sell high’ will serve you well.
 When it comes to diamonds, however, ‘buying low’ is harder than it looks.

 First, there’s tax.
-Unless you’re buying from a non-VAT area or through a VAT registered company, you’re going to instantly lose 20% of your investment.
+Unless you’re buying from a non-VAT area or through a VAT registered company, you’re going to instantly lose 20% of your investment (or whatever the tax rate is in your territory).
 That means your diamond will need to grow in value by 20% for you to merely break even.

 Second, there’s the retailer mark-up.
 This can vary from store to store so it’s crucial to shop around and make sure that you’re buying at the most competitive price.
 We can’t tell you how many stories we've heard about people trying to sell their ‘investment’ diamonds back to the trade - only to realize they were completely stung on the original purchase price.
 On the bright side, on-line retailers have transformed the diamond market so if you buy from a reputable jeweller working on extremely low margins such as (cough, cough) Quality Diamonds, you can get a stunning diamond for close to wholesale prices.